 When you have strong engineers in your team that you see have a great potential to not just do great work but to also improve the way the whole team works, it is the right time to introduce them to the tech lead role.
 Here is a description of a tech lead role that I have used with my teams.

-The scope of this document is to have a shared understanding of the technical lead role within the Engineering Teams.
-It is meant to provide guidance for people just getting started as technical leads, support for existing leads, as well as insights for people interested in transitioning towards such a role.
+The aim of this post is to share a clear understanding of the technical lead role within the Engineering Teams.
+It is meant to provide guidance for people just getting started as technical leads, support for existing leads, as well as insights for people interested in transitioning towards such a role in the future.

 The Technical Lead is the primary responsible person for all the engineering concerns of a team.
 They own the architecture and design of the systems that the team owns, control the operational aspects of these systems, and handle their long term technical direction and health.

 The technical lead role is a formal leadership role within an engineering team.
 Aside from individual contributor responsibilities, the technical lead is primarily responsible for leading the business domain / subsystem from a technical perspective and for providing technical guidance to members of the team.